- This makes America seem like even more of a Crapsack World when Fievel's betrayed by the one person who gave him hope in the first place.

 - If it wasn't Henri himself secretly working for Warren then maybe it was just the female pigeon he sent to take Fievel to Castle Garden.

 - Yasha looks her oldest in "Fievel Goes West" so this could still work.
-You could also say conerning Bridget that her and Tony's relationship was a bit rocky after the first film, temporarily separate during "Treasure of Manhattan Island". and they get back together and eventually married later on before "Fievel Goes West".
+You could also say concerning Bridget that her and Tony's relationship was a bit rocky after the first film, temporarily separate during "Treasure of Manhattan Island". and they get back together and eventually married later on before "Fievel Goes West".
 This might fit with another WMG involving Mystery of the Night Monster.
 Or, she's just off-camera with her baby, another WMG covered below.

 It must have something to do with that psychedelic mirror Fievel and Tiger sing "A Duo" in front of that temporarily made them the same size.
 That's the magic mirror Warren was using to aid his rat disguise.

 In Fievel goes West, it's able to morph into a cowboy hat because of its magical properties.

 - According to an old DOS game, Fievel's hat does have special properties.

 Just as Fievel has his supernatural hat, Tanya's voice has supernatural properties.

 - Which would, fittingly, explain its glass-shattering and hypnotic powers.
 So basically, she's Siryn?

 - Waul might have tried his scheme of sending mice West to their doom before but had run into trouble with Warren's gang, who had an invested interest in the mice staying in New York.
 With Warren and the Mott Street Maulers gone, Waul saw his opportunity to edge in on Warren's former territory and take his mice away.
 Perhaps the two villains were former rivals.

 - Maybe Bridget wanted to go back to Ireland for a time and fight for mouse civil rights there, coming back to America later and reuniting with Tony.